AryaaSk/Learn/readme.md

 - Animation(narration): Here is a narration script: {narration}

 I want to create a small animation comprising of props which look like hand-drawn sketches to visualise this narration.
 Please provide a description of this animation.

+For each part of the animation, also include the section of the narration to speak while that part is being played.
+Return your answer in JSON format { animationDescription: string, narration: string }[]